Australian Criminal Law Group are Sydney best criminal lawyers to help you avoid a criminal record.

 For these reasons, we give a you a voice at court and fight harder for your reputation than any other criminal lawyers.
 Our experienced criminal lawyers know the best magistrates and judges.
 We know who give section 10s and the arguments they want to hear to decide in your favour.

 Below is information about section 10s.
-If you need representation or section 10 advice, make a website enquiry or call our free 24/7 criminal law hotline on 8815 8167.
+If you need representation or section 10 advice, make a website enquiry or call our free 24/7 criminal law hotline on (02) 8815 8167.
+Australian Criminal Law Group are based in Sydney, Parramatta and Blacktown and represent clients from across the broader Sydney area.

 What is a section 10?